nttcom/terraform-provider-ecl/website/docs/d/network_fic_gateway_v2.html.markdown

 ## Argument Reference

-* `region` - (Optional) The region in which to obtain the V2 Network client.
-    If omitted, the `region` argument of the provider is used.

 * `description` - (Optional) Description of the FIC Gateway resource.

 * `fic_service_id` - (Optional) FIC Service ID of the FIC Gateway resource.